Ayushkhodankar/AppointmentSystem/README.md

 For Backend: Java Servlets & JSPs are used for the development of the features.

+The IDEs and Frameworks used for the development of this Repo are:

+1. VSCode (Front-end Editings and development)
+2. Eclipse-Neon (Back-end Functions)

 The Frontend template is taken from an open source.